jaspector

 24-48 hours in advance recommended

-Typical inspection sequence: Foundation, rough, and final inspections required.
+Typical sequence: Foundation, rough, and final inspections required.
 Trade inspections separate.
 Certificate of Occupancy required.

 A building permit is required for all regulated construction within Cape May City.

-Typical processing time is 2-4 weeks for standard permits; longer for CAFRA-regulated or historic properties.
+Building permit processing times in Cape May, NJ typically run 2-4 weeks for standard permits; longer for CAFRA-regulated or historic properties.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Cape May, NJ.
 The following work is generally exempt: Ordinary repairs and maintenance; Cosmetic improvements; Portable equipment installations; Small accessory structures; Certain fencing.
 Note: Even exempt work in historic districts may require review.
 Verify exemption status with Construction Official.
+When in doubt, confirm with the local building department before starting work.